Installation Guide

 </script>Step 2: Results Page Script (search results page only)

-Create a Webflow page at /search-results, then open that page's Page Settings → Custom Code → Head Code and add:
+Create a website page at /search-results, then open that page's page-specific head/custom-code area and add:

 <script